Debt vs equity financing: which is right for your business stage?

 The decision in one sentence

-If your business is profitable enough to service the finance cost and you'd rather own 100% of an outcome than own 90% of a slightly bigger outcome, debt is more often than not the answer.
-If neither of those is true, the equity conversation is worth having.
+If your business is profitable enough to service the finance cost and you'd rather own 100% of an outcome than a smaller share of a larger one, debt is generally worth exploring.
+If neither is true, equity may be the better starting point.